seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 And Cassius too.

 **BRUTUS**
-Where’s Publius?
+Where's Publius?

 **CINNA**
 Here, quite confounded with this mutiny.

 **METELLUS CIMBER**
-Stand fast together, lest some friend of Caesar’s
+Stand fast together, lest some friend of Caesar's
-Should chance–
+Should chance--

 **BRUTUS**
 Talk not of standing.
 Publius, good cheer;